nntokos/5311-002-Hands-on/11/README.md

    * ***Attributes***
         * `key`: The key of the node.
         * `value`: The value of the node.
+          * `parent`: The parent of the node.
+This is used to keep track of the parent node while traversing the binary search tree.
         * `left`: The left child of the node.
         * `right`: The right child of the node.